mrquincle/mrquincle/README.md

 # Hi there 👋

+Feel free to contact me to learn things or teach me things.
+If you've a love for knowing how things truly work, we'll probably go along well.

-## New opportunity
+## Ingy

-On the moment I'm quite excited because it's my first opportunity since quite some time to search for a new position!
-I'm looking for work in which I can use my expertise in machine learning and/or embedded engineering for the greater good.
+As the CTO at Ingy I'm working with my team to conquer the light and control market with a Wirepas based solution.
+We've been building firmware for dozens of different manufacturers and have been building the full stack from embedded, gateway, app, to cloud.

+If you're a firmware or cloud engineer feel free to connect me.

 ## Crownstone

-👯 I've worked with my team at Crownstone on an open-source switch/dimmer which is better then anything before! 😄 Check it out at <https://crownstone.rocks>.
+👯 As CEO I've worked with my team at Crownstone on an open-source switch/dimmer which is better then anything before! 😄 Check it out at <https://crownstone.rocks>.
 Also check out the firmware itself, which is called [bluenet](https://github.com/crownstone/bluenet/).

-What's cool about it?

-* Again, it's open-source!
-You own your smart home.
-Period.
-* This hardware has support for Bluetooth scanning.
-This means you can respond to someone's presence not only if they carry a smartphone, but also when they wear a wearable.
-Asset tracking / lost and find stuff is a cool extra.
-* It's sampling current and voltage pretty fast (5 kHz).
-This means you can go bananas on analyzing individual sine waves to check out what's plugged into your outlet or detect anomalies.
-* We're in the process of supporting microapps (small Arduino programs on the hardware).
-This makes it customizable by anyone who can code a little bit.
-* The hardware forms a mesh, Bluetooth Mesh.
-In combination with Bluetooth Low Energy (BLE) it's possible to hook up everything that speaks BLE.
-Next, implement "BLE over Bluetooth Mesh".
+## DoBots

+We build the autopilot for an industrial autonomous cleaning robot.
+It works perfectly but the cleaning industry wasn't yet ready for performance-based contracts.
+One can win contracts with X janitors times their costs plus margin, or X - k janitors times their costs plus margin plus a bit for a robot.
+Guess what's the preference of the cleaning companies.

 ## Reverse engineering

 :ninja: I've been working with computers since I was 10.
 It started with solving puzzles that I otherwise couldn't solve in a popular science magazine (called Kijk) using QBasic.
 I also played extensively with the hardware settings too (remember "extended memory"!).
 One time I broke my father's computer.
 At the computer shop they had difficulties to get it back in order.
 To my surprise my father was proud.
 I've been a tinkerer ever since.